News

 Group members present at INAS conference in Cambridge, MA

 12-13 June 15.
-Per Block and Christoph Stadtfeld participate in the external page8th INAS Conferencecall_made in Cambridge, MA.
+Per Block and Christoph Stadtfeld participate in the external page 8th INAS Conference in Cambridge, MA.

 James Hollway defends his DPhil in Oxford